 Mourning the Death of Lazarus

-The next time we see Martha in scripture, it is just after the death of her brother, Lazarus (John 11).
+The next time we see Martha in scripture, it is just after her brother’s death, Lazarus (John 11).

 The sisters had sent word for Jesus when Lazarus became sick.
 They said ““Lord, the one you love is sick.”
 (John 11:3), but Jesus arrived after Lazarus had already died.